Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/spoolout.md

 ---

-    title: Post-transfer file renaming
+    title: "Post-transfer file renaming"
-    linkTitle: Post-transfer file renaming
+    linkTitle: "Post-transfer file renaming"
     weight: 230

----
-You can configure  post-transfer, file renaming on the receiver side of a flow.
+---You can configure  post-transfer, file renaming on the receiver side of a flow.
 The file is renamed on transfer completion, in the post processing phase, and includes a configurable retry mechanism.

 ****Limitation****